Scope

 The "GoTverse" was created almost by accident.
 What started as a running gag in which we presented ourselves as newscasters at a "sports" event when a zombie apocalypse happened, blossomed into its own internally consistent universe.
 The events of the story are written by the results of the game, so every player ("Tome Knight") contributes to this co-created interactive fiction.

-The GoTverse is intended as sheer fun; ridiculous funny nonsense that still somehow manages mind-numbing horror and heartbreaking drama at turns.
+The GoTverse is intended as ridiculous funny nonsense that still somehow manages mind-numbing horror and heartbreaking drama at turns.
 It draws heavily from pop culture, literature, and general nerdiness, which all makes sense internally because magic is accomplished through use of creative writing.

 It surprised me how much people seized on the Lore, however, and how strong the community is!
 It made me want to embrace the madness and the creativity, and bring this world to full-colour life.